noahehall/theBookOfNoah/0current/aws/exams/services/app-integration/stepfunctions.md

 ## best practices

 - A common use case for Step Functions is tasks that requires human intervention, such as a manual approval process in a workflow
+- orchestrate long running tasks and reduce costs with wait states and callbacks
+- use timeouts to avoid stuck executions
+  - theres no default timeout, a tasks could be stuck forever
+- be aware of step functions API limits!
+  - payload size passed across steps
+    - for larger payloads use S3 to store the data, instead of passing it around

 ### anti patterns